Work on Self, Work in a Group

 As we work, each of us may struggle with our persistent inner voices – all variations on “I have a better idea” and “Let’s add some pizazz here” -- and may recognize these voices for who they are: interference, ego.
 Yes, we shall bring our own individual and group sensibilities and interpretations to the "given" idea -- it is not a restrictive box -- but we know there are boundaries, as there are in a disciplined life, which, while sometimes challenging to discern, will be found with sensitivity and careful watching.
 We seek balance between self expression and containment, between creativity and boundary.
 We take ourselves in hand, aware of these opposing forces.
 We need them.

 A rigorous work on oneself requires a new attention.
 Not our usual attention – mechanical and easily distracted, or tensely laser-focused and driven, or concerned chiefly with results.
 Moment by moment, we receive thousands of impressions through our senses.
-We also, as three-brained beings (Gurdjieff’s word), register thousands of impressions of the inner workings of our functions – our thinking, feeling, and physical states.
+We also, as three-brained beings (Gurdjieff’s words), register thousands of impressions of the inner workings of our functions – our thinking, feeling, and physical states.
 When relaxed and reasonably free of tension, when balanced and inwardly quiet, we can discover this new attention.
-It is not distracted; we can more objectively observe impressions and functions, and the relationships between them.
-Think of free attention as a gift.
+It is not distracted; we can more objectively observe impressions and our functions, and the relationships between them.
+Free attention is not all mine; think of it as a gift.

 When relaxed and reasonably free of tension, when balanced and inwardly quiet, we can discover this new attention.